23 Divided by 3: Exploring Division, Remainders, and Practical Applications

 Q: How do I solve more complex division problems with larger numbers?

 A: For larger numbers, long division or a calculator is generally the most efficient approach.
-However, the underlying principles remain the same: understanding the quotient, the remainder, and their significance.
+That said, the underlying principles remain the same: understanding the quotient, the remainder, and their significance.

 Conclusion